It's Worth Getting Sloppy For This Grilled Cheese Taco

 Take the less than 10min walk from Abbot Kinney and peep Hotel Erwin’s rooftop bar (assuming you haven't already while you were completing the LA bucket list).
 The sea breeze goes great with one of the craft cocktails or some mahi-mahi tacos.
 Easy street parking and nutso sunsets are also a major plus.

 Eating and drinking don’t have to be your only rooftop activities this summer (but they could be!).
-If you’re done unleashing your inner Jeremy Piven, and now want to unleash your inner Serena Williams, head over to the West Hollywood Tennis courts (LA secret alert!) and check out the beautifully-maintained courts on the roof of the parking structure.
+If you’re done unleashing your inner Jeremy Piven and want to unleash your inner Serena Williams instead, head over to the West Hollywood Tennis courts and check out the beautifully-maintained courts on the roof of the parking structure.

 Eating and drinking and playing tennis also don't have to be your only rooftop activities this summer (but again, they could be!).
 Once you're done unleashing your inner Serena, unleash your inner Tiger Woods (minus, you know, the cheating) at this rooftop driving range, which has an automated ball-teeing system and is open 'til 10pm.